Are Deep Speech Denoising Models Robust to Adversarial Noise?¶

 |---|---|---|---|

-- Gaussian Noise Injection: Adding small Gaussian noise to the DNS input partially mitigates attacks (STOI recovers from ~0.08 to ~0.5), but at the cost of noticeably degraded quality during normal use — partial but insufficient protection.
+- Gaussian Noise Injection: Adding small amounts of noise to DNS input partially mitigates attacks (STOI recovers from 0.08 to ~0.5) but significantly degrades quality for normal use.

-- Adversarial Training: Noted as worthy of exploration but not pursued in depth due to the high training cost of DNS models.
+- Adversarial Training: Noted as a valuable direction but not tested due to the high computational cost of DNS training.

 Highlights & Insights¶